deepset-ai/haystack-home/content/blog/how-to-prevent-prompt-injections/index.md

 ## Final remarks

 Despite its surprisingly convincing performance, using the model as a filter does not guarantee that no prompt injections pass the check.
-The model should be treated as an additional layer of security, rather than as a complete solution to the problem of prompt injection.
+The model should be treated as an **additional layer of security**, rather than as a complete solution to the problem of prompt injection.

 Also, the model is trained for the chosen type of legitimate prompts.
-If your use case requires very different prompts to pass as legitimate, you might need to fine-tune using your own enriched dataset.
+If your use case requires very different prompts to pass as legitimate, you can simply replace our legitimate prompts by yours and fine-tune the model.

-We hope the [model](https://huggingface.co/deepset/deberta-v3-base-injection) and [dataset](https://huggingface.co/datasets/deepset/prompt-injections) will prove as valuable for your LLM projects as it has been for ours!”
+We hope the [model](https://huggingface.co/deepset/deberta-v3-base-injection) and [dataset](https://huggingface.co/datasets/deepset/prompt-injections) will prove as valuable for your LLM projects as it has been for ours!

 ![](smily.png)